 From its top floor observatory, winter views are spectacular.
 To the east- Tsuchiura and Lake Kasumigaura.
 To the far north- the mountains of Nikko ( never visible outside of winter), and nearer , of course, Mt Tsukuba.
 To the south, the immense figure of the Ushiku Daibutsu( the Great Buddha of Ushiku) can be seen ( if you look carefully) watching serenely out over the endless plain.

-This evening, December 27th, 2010, sunset was at about 4:30, and I arrived at the 19th floor at 4 sharp.
-Disappointed to find the Chinese restaurant, and the steakhouse across from it gone, I still enoyed the views ( I always enjoy trying to spot familiar places from the air), and thought that by some chance I might be able somehow to see Mt Fuji by pressing my face sideways to either the north or south facing windows.
+Last week I arrived at the 19th floor at just after 4 PM looking forward to the sunset which would be just after 4:30 .
+Disappointed to find the Chinese restaurant, and the steakhouse across from it gone, I still enjoyed the views ( I always enjoy trying to spot familiar places from up high), and thought that by some chance I might be able somehow to see Mt Fuji by pressing my face sideways to either the north or south facing windows.